diamonddevgroup/laravel-geographical-calculator/docs/distances.md

             ->setPoint([33, 40])

             // get the calculated distance.
-            // lets suppose you added 6 points
+            // let's suppose you added 6 points
             // this package will return the distance between a first and a second point.
             // a second and a third point.
             // a third and a fourth point and so on.
-            // each result will returned  with the index of each point.
+            // each result will return with the index of each point.
             // and you can specify the prefix before the key of each returned,
-            // by change the distance_key_prefix key from a config class.
+            // by changing the distance_key_prefix key from a config class.
-            // for example, the first and second point you add will shown like this:
+            // for example, the first and second point you add will show like this:
             // "1-2" => ["km" => 1258.1691302282]
-            // the second and third point you add will shown like this:
+            // the second and third point you add will show like this:
             // "2-3" => ["km" => 1258.1691302282]
             //  and so on.
-            // you can use callback, the callback is return Collection instance of result.
+            // you can use callback, the callback will return a Collection instance of the result.
             ->getDistance();

     return $distance;